woodpecker-ci/woodpecker/docs/docs/91-migrations.md

 - Dropped support for [Coding](https://coding.net/) and [Gogs](https://gogs.io).
 - `/api/queue/resume` & `/api/queue/pause` endpoint methods were changed from `GET` to `POST`
 - rename `pipeline:` key in your workflow config to `steps:`
+- If you want to migrate old logs to the new format, watch the error messages on start.
+If there are none we are good to go, else you have to plan a migration that can take hours.
+Set `WOODPECKER_ALLOW_LONG_MIGRATION` to true and let it run.

 ## 0.15.0